8

 “Are you two all right?
 I received word of an attack.”

-“If we did happen to catch them... would I get my pillar boat back, by any chance?”
+“If we did happen to catch them...
+Would I get my pillar boat back, by any chance?”
 Terra asked.

-Dishcrash responded with a silence that meant ‘I don't know’ and shook his head.
+Dishcrash shook his head and responded with a silence that meant ‘I don’t know’ and shook his head.
+Maybe he's not really as good-natured as he seems?
+Just the thought made her sad.

 “What leads you to believe I could have expected this?”

+Dishcrash warded off her glare with a disinterested expression.
 “There have been previous instances.”

 “Was it?
-You have proof of this accusation?”
+You can prove this accusation?”

 Terra's breath hitched.
 "So those people have been wandering around my house?”